Elimuswift/db-exporter/readme.md

 php artisan db-exporter:backup --migrations --seeds
 ```

-*** This feature uses Laravel's filesystem.
+**This feature uses Laravel's filesystem**.

 You must configure your storage and then specify the disk name in the config file.
 The default disk is local

 ##### Export current database

-**This class will export the database name from your `config/database.php` file, based on your 'default' option.
+This class will export the database name from your `config/database.php` file, based on your 'default' option.